solidoss/solidframe/solid/frame/README.md

     virtual void Actor::onEvent(frame::aio::ReactorContext &_rctx, Event &&_revent);
  ```

-to receive the events, so on the above code, once the Listener got started, Listener::onEvent will be called on the scheduler thread with the GenericEvents::Start event.
+to receive the events, so on the above code, once the Listener got started, Listener::onEvent will be called on the scheduler thread with the GenericEventE::Start event.
 What will Listener do on onEvent will see later.
 For now let us stay a little bit more on the scheduler.startActor line.

 As we can see it returns a frame::ActorIdT and an error.
 While the error value is obvious, the returned ActorIdT value is the temporally unique run-time ID explained above.